bcarun/madrascoder/tutorials/001-pragmatic-cucumber/02-diff-ways-of-creating-feature-files.md

 **Note:** DataTable has 2 columns, first column correspond to the `Key` of the `Map` and second column is the `Value` of the `Map`, hence the method `userWantsToSumTheFollowingNumbers(Map<String, Integer> numbersMap)` argument is a `Map`.

-**Learning:** One thing that you can learn in this pattern is, you can use DataTable in any step of the scenario or example.
+**Learning:** One thing that you can learn in this pattern is, you can use DataTable in any step of the scenario, scenario outline or example.

 <hr>